 The most common cause of extreme sweating is primary focal hyperhidrosis.
-This localized hyperhidrosis form of sweating affects up to 3 % of the population.
+This localized form of sweating affects up to 3% of the population.
 It tends to start in one’s childhood.
 Primary focal hyperhidrosis does not increase the likelihood of illness.
 Basically, a person just sweats excessively.
 Primary focal hyperhidrosis has been diagnosed as a medical condition, but it is not a disease.
 People who have it may be otherwise perfectly healthy.

 Why does this excessive sweating occur?
 Experts aren’t sure, but believe that primary focal hyperhidrosis has roots in minor malfunctions of a person’s nervous system.
 There is some evidence that it could be genetic.
 While primary focal hyperhidrosis has not been diagnosed as medically risky, it can cause problems in a person’s life.
-Many people face embarrassment on a daily basis due to suffering from primary focal hyperhidrosis.
+A lot of people face embarrassment on a daily basis due to suffering from primary focal hyperhidrosis.

 Generalized hyperhidrosis refers to excessive sweating that reaches further than the hands and the feet.
 This occurs throughout the entire body.
 Generalized sweating is occurring if a person experiences sweating from all areas of their body, not just from their underarms, groin, hands, head, or feet.

 If a person notices that their sweating has suddenly gotten worse within a short period of time, this could be an indication that they are suffering from secondary generalized hyperhidrosis.
-Secondary generalized hyperhidrosis is a more serious medical condition than primary focal hyperhidrosis.
+This is a more serious medical condition than primary focal hyperhidrosis.
 It is known as secondary because it is caused by an underlying health condition.
 There are many possible causes that include a number of different medical diseases and medications.

 One easy-to-spot sign of secondary generalized hyperhidrosis is heavy sweating during a person’s sleep, a condition known as night sweats.
-If a person notices that they often wake up in a cold sweat or discover that their bedding is damp in the morning, they may be suffering from secondary generalized hyperhidrosis.
+If a person notices that they often wake up in a cold sweat or realize that their bedding is damp in the morning, they may be suffering from secondary generalized hyperhidrosis.

-Sometimes, a person develops hyperhidrosis in the later years of their life, particularly during middle age and beyond.
+Sometimes, a person develops excessive sweating in the later years of their life, particularly during middle age and beyond.
 This is known as late onset secondary generalized hyperhidrosis.
 The more common primary focal hyperhidrosis is usually found in adults and teenagers.
 Some people experience symptoms of secondary generalized hyperhidrosis after undergoing medication changes, such as beginning to take a new drug.

-Even if a person does not have those symptoms, if excessive sweating is bothering them or interfering with their daily functions, they should talk to a doctor.
+Even if a person does not have those symptoms, if excessive sweating is bothering them or interfering with their daily functions, they should speak with a doctor.
 Anyone going to see a doctor for this reason should remember to bring along a list of all the drugs they are taking, including over-the-counter drugs and supplements.
 The doctor may want to check the list of medications and run some tests to determine the cause of the sweating.
 There are several ways to treat excessive sweating.

 First Step for Treating Heavy Sweating: Antiperspirants